Advanced air mobility has been saved

 Rapidly developing technologies in the future of elevated mobility

-While flying cars may sound as if they belong in science fiction, rapidly developing technologies in aerospace and aircraft design seem to have brought them closer to reality—potentially helping to create a faster, cheaper, cleaner, safer, and more integrated transportation system.
-Below are a series of articles exploring autonomous aerial passenger vehicles and opportunities and challenges facing the next era of elevated mobility.
+While flying cars may sound as if they belong in science fiction, rapidly developing technologies have brought them closer to reality—potentially helping to create a faster, cheaper, cleaner, safer, and more integrated transportation system.
+Learn more about the biggest opportunities and challenges facing the next era of elevated mobility.

 Advanced air mobility: how can the United States achieve and sustain the leadership position?

-John Coykendall, US & Global Aerospace & Defense leader at Deloitte Consulting LLP; and Robin Lineberger, principal at Deloitte Consulting LLP, discuss insights on the future of advanced air mobility (AAM) and how the United States can achieve and sustain the leadership position in AAM.
+John Coykendall, US & Global Aerospace & Defense leader at Deloitte Consulting LLP discusses insights on the future of advanced air mobility (AAM) and how the United States can achieve and sustain the leadership position in AAM.

 What are the key capabilities required to secure a global leadership position in AAM?